 Wondering how to make hemp milk?
-It is LOADED with protein and is super quick and easy.
+Commercial hemp milks are dark in color, and have an unpalatable grassy flavor.
+But, homemade hemp milk is really fresh and delicious, is loaded with high quality digestible protein, and is super quick and easy.
 This hemp seed milk recipe is really basic, and you can adapt it to your taste preference.
-Best part is, you don't have to soak the seeds.
+The best part is, you don't have to soak the seeds.
 So, you can be enjoying a glass of homemade hemp milk in literally minutes!

 Hemp seeds also contain complete protein -- that is, all 10 essential amino acids.
 In fact, the amino acid, Edestin is present only in hemp.
 Edestin is considered integral to our DNA, making hemp the closest plant based source of protein to our own human amino acid profile.
 Not only is hemp protein of excellent quality, it is highly digestible.
 It is very easily aborbed by the body, not requiring much energy, which leaves more available for muscle regeneration and fat metabolism.

 Hemp protein powder is produced by pressing the raw hemp seeds, and then milling this "flour" even more finely to remove some of the starch.
 Hemp protein powder makes a wonderful addition to smoothies and puddings.
 Hemp oil is cold/expeller pressed hemp seeds.
 This oil is incredibly delicate, and needs to be refrigerated, and once opened, consumed quite quickly to reap the full benefits.
 Just a tablespoon added to smoothies every day is extremely beneficial.
 In case you are going to ask, organic hemp milk, hemp protein powder, and hemp oil do not contain any THC (tetrahydrocannabinol) found in marijuana and are perfectly safe and legal.